extend-chrome/clipboard/README.md

 ---

 Using the clipboard in a Chrome Extension can be a pain.
-This extension emulates the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) `readText` and `writeText` methods without requiring extra permissions.
+This extension emulates the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) `readText` and `writeText` methods.

 ## Table of Contents